Old Town, Florida

 Old Town is an unincorporated community in Dixie County, Florida, United States, located at US 19–ALT 27-98 and State Road 349.
 The ZIP Code for Old Town is 32680.

 History

 Old Town appears on an 1874 map, located on the west bank of the Suwannee River in what was then Lafayette County.
-Yet Old Town has been a settlement for much longer, being documented as the area where a Seminole principal chief named Bolek (died 1819) had his chief village.
+Yet Old Town has been a settlement for much longer, being documented as the area where a Seminole principal chief named Bolek had his chief village, called Bowlegs Town, from 1813 to 1818.

 Historic places

 Historic places in Old Town include: